 - Feature extraction methods.

-- We used latest algorithms and Random forest trees for labeling unlabeled data set.
+- We used the latest algorithms and Random forest trees for labeling unlabeled data set.

 - Deep neural networks work better on large data sets for better Network Generalization.

-In Healthcare, finding large labelled data sets is a challenge.
+In Healthcare, finding large labeled data sets is a challenge.
 The biggest advantage of our Feature Extraction method is that our algorithms perform extremely well on small data sets.
-Other learning algorithms require lot of labeled data set.
+Other learning algorithms require a lot of labeled data sets.

 Method – Deep Learning Architecture (LVRVNet)

-Developed a Fully Automated Segmentation method for MRI images using deep learning model.
+Developed a Fully Automated Segmentation method for MRI images using a deep learning model.